Treasurer and EATS Board Member, 2010-2016; Treasurer, 2016-present

 My research interests now cover three main areas: (1) Taiwan history and historiography; (2) Languages and Cultures of East Asia; and (3) European expansion history

-Dr Ann Heylen is Associate Professor in the Department of Taiwan Culture, Languages and Literature and the Director of the International Taiwan Studies Center, National Taiwan Normal University.
+Dr Ann Heylen is Professor in the Department of Taiwan Culture, Languages and Literature and the Director of the International Taiwan Studies Center, National Taiwan Normal University.